John Augustine Collins

 Vice-Admiral Sir John Augustine Collins, (7 January 1899 – 3 September 1989) was a Royal Australian Navy (RAN) officer who served in both World Wars, and who eventually rose to become a vice admiral and Chief of Naval Staff.
 Collins was one of the first graduates of the Royal Australian Naval College to attain flag rank.
 During the Second World War, he commanded the cruiser in the Mediterranean campaign.
 He led the Australian Naval Squadron in the Pacific theatre and was wounded in the first recorded kamikaze attack, in 1944.

 Early life and education

-John Augustine Collins was born in Deloraine, Tasmania, to English parents in 1899.
+John Augustine Collins was born in Deloraine, Tasmania, to an English (Anglican) mother and an Irish (Catholic) father in 1899.
+His father died seven months before he was born, on 31 May, 1898, and the family soon after moved to St Kilda, in Victoria.
 In 1913, at age 14, Collins joined the first intake to the RAN College.
 He became a midshipman in January 1917, in time to see war service while attached to the Royal Navy.
+His elder brother became the well known author, Cuthbert Quinlan Dale Collins, known as Dale Collins.